hashicorp/terraform-provider-azurerm/website/docs/r/lab_service_lab.html.markdown

 A `security` block supports the following:

-* `open_access` - (Required) Is open access enabled to allow any user or only specified users to register to a Lab Service Lab?
+* `open_access_enabled` - (Required) Is open access enabled to allow any user or only specified users to register to a Lab Service Lab?

 ---